-• HD data density, which determines the number of polygons per frame used for data processing

-• HD-frames frequency, which determines the fraction of captured HD frames to be used for the HD reconstruction
+- · Point density, which determines the number of points per frame used for data processing - HD frames frequency, which determines the fraction of captured HD frames to be used for the HD reconstruction

 See Enabling HD Mode for details.

 Important: To obtain HD scans with your 3D scanners, the HD mode should be enabled in advance, before scanning or importing the HD data.